How to Create an Anonymous Email?

 What’s more, while in incognito mode, websites you visit won’t store cookies locally on your computer and will forget your user data as soon as you close the browser window.

-So you see how this can be useful when sending anonymous emails?
+So you see how this can be useful when you want to send an anonymous email?

 The first rule of the anonymous email club is don’t talk about the anonymous email club.